With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreWenatchee Cboc 116 Vamc/bhs is a mental health clinic in Chelan County, WA, located at 2530 Chester Kimm Road, 98801.
 Wenatchee Cboc 116 Vamc/bhs provides telemedicine/telehealth and outpatient treatment.
-Wenatchee Cboc 116 Vamc/bhs offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Wenatchee Cboc 116 Vamc/bhs also supports people with PTSD, veterans and people with trauma.
-Additional services offered at Wenatchee Cboc 116 Vamc/bhs include family psychoeducation, housing services and supported housing.
+Wenatchee Cboc 116 Vamc/bhs offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to adults, young adults and seniors 65 or older.
+Wenatchee Cboc 116 Vamc/bhs also supports people with trauma, veterans and people with PTSD.
+Additional services offered at Wenatchee Cboc 116 Vamc/bhs include housing services, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.